Whether you are new to the Internet or a seasoned veteran, it’s good to know how to change your IP address.

 You’ll also be setting the default gateway, which is the hub of a computer network using Internet Protocol Suite (IPS) and acts as a forwarding host to other networks when there’s no route specification matching an IP address destination.

-Static vs. Dynamic IP Addresses
+Static vs Dynamic IP

 To begin, it’s important to note that there’s a difference between a static IP address and a dynamic IP address.

 In the case of static IP addresses, the address does not change.
 Most devices, however, use dynamic IP addresses.